Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 Focus Pulling

-To make his shot more interesting, I cut out some blades of grass for Beni and showed how they can be used to add depth, especially with a focus pull.
-First, focussing the camera on the grass, then adjusting the focus frame by frame onto the subject, as I did in my Tatty Devine animation (watch in full here).
+First, focussing the camera on the grass, then adjusting the focus frame by frame onto the subject, as I did in my Tatty Devine animation below (watch in full here).

 I chose black card as the scene was set at dusk and it would make it look like the grass is in silhouette.

-Here it is in Beni’s animation:
+Here it is a focus pull in the child’s animation:

 Extreme Close-Up